massimotrades/the-method-site/README.md

 business claims, not things I can put on your site.
-What I did take was the *structure*: the ticker bar, the "Step 1/2 watch, Step 2/2 book" framing, and a results/testimonial wall — rebuilt with original copy and clearly marked placeholders (see below) instead of invented numbers or fake reviews.
+What I did take was the *structure*: the ticker bar, the "Step 1/2 watch, Step 2/2 book" framing, and a results/testimonial wall — rebuilt with original copy and clearly marked placeholders (see below) instead of invented numbers or fake reviews...

 ## 1. Install